mpi3d/robotic-arm-control/README.md

 ARM = Arm(PARMS) # Init the arm with the PARMS.

+# base can be replace by shoulder, elbow, wrist or wrench.

 ARM.base.set_position(90) # Set the base to 90 degrees.
 ARM.base.set_position(90, 5) # Set the base to 90 degrees in 5 seconds.